Fruit Oils for Cooking?

 The answer is NOT to simply lower LDL with a statin.
 The answer is to STOP consuming the element that breaks our LDL.
 Our body needs healthy LDL to fight infection, maintain brain health, and numerous other vital functions, especially as we age!

-I would add this to your list of fruit oils as an option to cook in.
-I still recommend using animal fats such as butter, ghee, tallow, and lard but for those looking for alternatives or additional oils to cook with, the fruit oils are great option as well.
+When in doubt, great frying oil options are always good old animal fats such as butter, ghee, tallow, and lard but for those looking for alternatives or additional oils to cook with, the fruit oils + palm kernel oil are great option as well.

 Until next week ya'll!